PUTTING PEOPLE’S ISSUES FIRST

 We have an opportunity to improve our current firearm policy because of recent tragedies.
 We should be only allowing responsible adults to purchase firearms.
 In both Heller and McDonald, The Supreme Court has ruled that the Second Amendment guarantees individual right to own guns for traditionally lawful purposes and that the right to bear arms is not an unlimited right.
 Regulations should allow for sport and self-defense.
 Protecting all people from criminal access to weapons needs priority.

 Regarding gun violence, once elected I will take several approaches.
 First, ban sales and possession of assault weapons, along with implementing buy back programs.
 Second, require periodic training, proficiency demonstration, and licensing, along with universal background checks BEFORE a weapon can be purchased.
-Third, confiscate weapons from those with diagnosed mental illness or domestic abuse charges and convictions.
+Third, confiscate weapons from those with domestic abuse charges and convictions.
 Fourth, require annual registration and insurance coverage for each owned weapon.
-Fifth, CLOSE the gun show loophole...
+Fifth, CLOSE the gun show loophole.
+Sixth, stop the sale/resale of weapons by law enforcement agencies.

 These are ideas we should all be discussing on the path to finding reasonable regulations.